yinzilao/agent-wbga/examples/agent1_data/tutorial.md

    - South: $44,300
    - West: $61,800

-The bar chart visually confirms that the West region has the highest total sales, followed by North, South, and East.
-The West region significantly outperforms the other regions in sales.
+The bar chart has been created and saved as 'sales_data_bar_region_sales_20240625_143722.png' in the visualizations directory.
+It visually shows that the West region has the highest total sales, followed by North, South, and East regions.

 Would you like me to analyze the return on marketing investment (ROMI) to get a better understanding of marketing efficiency?
 ```